 Withdrawing from Family and Friends

-People with dementia who were previously outgoing and involved with family events may begin withdrawing and isolating themselves as their dementia progresses.
-Withdrawing may be their way of coping with fear, sadness and often loneliness.
-Individuals with early to moderate-stage Alzheimer’s disease who become depressed may refuse to leave their home, affecting their quality of life.
-At this stage, memory care can often help individuals reconnect and experience more joy.
+People with dementia who were previously outgoing and involved with family may begin withdrawing and isolating themselves as their dementia progresses.
+Withdrawing may be their way of coping with fear, sadness, and often loneliness.
+Individuals with early to moderate-stage Alzheimer’s disease who become depressed may refuse to leave their homes, affecting their quality of life.
+At this stage, a memory care community can often help individuals reconnect and experience more joy.